 Mara Casey Tieken

 She is the author of Educated out: How rural students navigate elite colleges—and what it costs them (University of Chicago Press, 2025), which was a 2025 American Educational Studies Association Critics’ Choice Book Award winner and a Silver Winner of the 2026 Nautilus Book Awards.
-Through the stories of nine rural first-generation students attending an elite liberal arts college, it shows that geography shapes college opportunity, from admission to post-graduation options.
+Through the stories of nine rural first-generation students attending an elite liberal arts college, it shows how geography shapes college opportunity, from admission to post-graduation options.

 Her 2014 book Why rural schools matter (University of North Carolina Press) is an ethnographic study examining how rural schools define and sustain their surrounding communities.